End of year checklist for small business owners

 3. Make a plan for the coming year

-Looking at your entire business landscape, set goals for where you want to go, and then put together a strategic plan to help you reach your goals.
-It’s better to pinpoint specific, measurable goals to help you stay focused.
+Look at your business landscape, set goals for where you want to go, and create a plan to help you reach your goals.
+Pinpoint specific, measurable goals to help you stay focused.

 For example, many business owners would like to “grow their business next year.”
 But how, and through what means?
-On the other hand, saying that you would like to get 15 more clients next year or move to a larger location by next summer is more specific, allowing for more accurate business planning.
+Be specific.
+State that you’d like 15 more clients next year, or a move to a larger location by next summer, to allow for more accurate business planning.

 This is also a good time to review your business operations.
-Do you need to hire help so you can focus on other things?
-Should you renegotiate any vendor contracts or research new suppliers?
-Does your pricing model still work or do you have to update it to account for inflation?
+Do you need to hire more help?
+Should you renegotiate vendor contracts or research new suppliers?
+Is your pricing model still accurate, or do you need to adjust?

 Tasks:

-• Create attainable goals for the next year
+• Create specific, attainable goals for the next year

-• Make a plan or roadmap for achieving your goals
+• Make a plan or roadmap to achieve your goals

 • Review vendor contracts